Using STOMP with SockJS

 client.onConnect = function (frame) {

-// Do something, all subscribes must be done is this callback
+// Do something; all subscribes must be done in this callback

-// This is needed because this will be executed after a (re)connect
+// This is needed because it executes after a (re)connect

 };